What is the Best Lubricant for Door Locks?

 how to use lubricant to fix door lock

-Apply hairspray or soap to the car door hinges and move them back and forwards.
-You might eliminate the squeak by doing this.
-After lubricating the hinges with WD-40 or non-stick cooking spray, the door should no longer squeak.
+Apply hairspray or soap to the car door hinges and move them back and forth.
+This might eliminate the squeak.
+The door should no longer squeak after lubricating the hinges with WD-40 or non-stick cooking spray.
 If the WD-40 has penetrated them sufficiently, you can use steel wool to remove rusty hinges.
 Again, there should be no more squeaking after cleaning off the rust and applying WD-40 to the hinges.

 How to Fix Rusted Jeep Door Hinges?